alessandrocandolini/dotty-playground/README.md

 # Dotty playground

-sbt toy project to experiment with [Dotty](https://dotty.epfl.ch/), as well as to get an understanding of the current status of the compatibility of the Scala ecosystem (libraries, IDEs, etc) with Dotty.
+sbt toy project to experiment with the [Dotty](https://dotty.epfl.ch/) language, as well as to get an understanding of the current status of the compatibility of the Scala ecosystem (libraries, IDEs, etc) with Dotty.

+To learn more about dotty: https://dotty.epfl.ch/

 ## The toy project